 Contact us.
 We will answer.

-We understand that Kitchener law charges can be laid any time of the day which is why we offer our services 24 hours a day.
+We understand that criminal charges can be laid any time.
+That is why we offer our services 24 hours a day.
 We will always pick up.
-When we don’t, you can text us or email us, and we will try to get back to you within six hours at the latest.
+When we don’t, you can text us or email us, and we will try to get back to you very promptly.